It might be your LinkedIn headshot.

 1 – Your pet.

-However much you love your dog, cat, or tarantula, employers don’t need to see their shining faces next to yours on LinkedIn.
+We love your pet, too.
+However, even though you’re fond of your dog, cat, or tarantula, employers don’t need to see their shining faces next to yours on LinkedIn.

 Keep Fido, Fluffy, and Fearless out of your professional life, the same way you’d refrain from taking them to an interview.